AndrewMurtagh/ninja-slicer/README.md

 [Website](https://ninja-slicer.vercel.app/)

 ## Limtations
-- can only upload one model
-- not all settings are supported
+- Not all slicer settings are supported

+## TODO
+- Show upload and slicing progress
+- Scale model axes independently
+- Keyboard shortcuts
+- Check model is not out of bounds
+- Check file type and size is okay when uploaded

 ## Notice